jacobmakestheweb/Hybrid-reef-boilerplate-distro/README.md

   class names on the fly, which we pass in as a prop to the template.
 I sound like a broken record, but this library is super handy for writing CSS in JS, especially if you want to write CSS directly inside your component script regardless of your choice of framework.

+## ChotaCSS

    Lastly, Chota provides a super clean (and tiny, one of the smallest) stylesheets with OOCSS (object oriented CSS) patterns and utilites.
 In just a few Kb it gives us a responsive grid, styled elements, and root set of CSS variables for easy customization and theme switching.
 The semantic HTML style lets us write class styles that describe the templates look and feel, instead of very specific classes which describe whole components.
 I write the classes as yet another JS string literal and just pass it in locally to the template as one prop via Reef.

-   To sum it up, I use these libraries to leverage the native web stack to create single file UI components.
-Each component feels rather boilerplate-y in terms of its source code, but since i plan to use this system to create a modular component library i don't mind this approach to the front-end.
-I want to be able to script to together a bunch of modular components, plug in a :root for themeing, and then only edit the code for my specific needs, more like a config than a script (after all, most of it is static mark-up).
-From there, the idea is we can build everything else the app or web page needs out of vanilla JS (or vanilla js API's/plugins) if we want, since this system takes care of all our rendering and style logic without requiring us to change any of our own scripting patterns around it.
-I'm hoping to use this SFC system to build a SPA, showcasing Reed and the rest of this distro's packages simplicity.
+## Use Case

    The use case for this I imagine is something like a replacement for Preact, so any web page that has to be concerned with state based UI but is not going to get huge in scale.
 In addition, it gives me an easier way to think about front-end